CaptivateIQ makes waves with Leader Position in Forrester Wave: SPM Solutions for Incentive Compensation. Download now.

 It’s essential to have an effective commission structure to get the performance you need from your sales team.
 So, while there are general ranges that you can follow, the best commission rate is often dependent on various factors, such as sale size or the product or service sold.

 When implementing a new commission structure in your business, it’s crucial to have a well-informed decision-making process.
-With CaptivateIQ taking into account how changes in commission structures affect rep behavior, teams can gain valuable insight allowing them to draft terms that benefit everyone involved.
+With CaptivateIQ taking into account how changes in commission structures affect rep behavior, teams can gain valuable insights allowing them to draft terms that benefit everyone involved.

 Want to learn more about commission structures?
-Head over to our Blog to get best practices and more!
+Head over to our blog to get best practices and more!

 Only CaptivateIQ helps businesses drive true Return On Incentives